gwbres/kernel-diffpatch/README.md

 Sometimes you want to retrieve custom features from a given fork and apply them to another.
-This patch generator helps you extract custom content and generate a patch serie that can be directly applied and built `in tree`.
+This patch generator helps you extract custom content and generate a patch serie to export custom features into another kernel.

+The patch serie is then applied `in tree`, meaning we patch a kernel to enhance it.

 I personnaly use this script with Analog Devices's fork, which is usually merged into Xilinx's kernel.

 As an example, the remote repo is set to
-Analog Devices's kernel, and we generate a couple of patches to embed some of their custom drivers.
+Analog Devices's kernel, and we generate a couple of patches to embed some of their custom drivers into another kernel.

-This assumes you have a local linux kernel `diff` with, specificed with `--repo /foo/bar`.
+This assumes you have a local linux kernel to `diff` with.
-You can control the source repo, containing custom content with `--url https://foo/bar`.
-You can use a specific remote branc with `--branch custom`.
-Control the custom content to extract from the remote branch, with the `files.txt` listing.
+List of supported flags:

+* `--repo /foo/bar` to specify the local repo we will `diff` the remote with
+* `--url https://foo/bar` to control which remote kernel we `diff` with
+* `--branch custom` if you don't want to download `master` from remote kernel
+* `files.txt` contains the list of custom features we are interested in, because we don't run a complete `diff` nor `diff` the complete git history

 ```shell
 # list of custom ADI's work